kqito/use-light-atom/README.md

 - `equalFn` (type: `(a: any, b: any) => boolean`)
   - A function that compares the current value of store with the value of store when it changes.
+  - If `equalFn` is not specified, the `equalFn` specified in atom will be applied.
   - If the return value is true, re-rendering will occur.